Intracorneal Ring Segments

 Corneal topography

-Different manufacturers use different methods (eg, Placido, 40 scanned slits, combination Placido and 40 scanned slits, phase modified laser holography, raster stereography).
+Different manufacturers use different methods (eg, Placido, 40 scanned slits, combination Placido and 40 scanned slits, phase-modified laser holography, raster stereography).

-The use of video keratography in the preoperative and postoperative evaluation of all patients undergoing refractive surgery is valuable.
+Using video keratography in the preoperative and postoperative evaluation of all patients undergoing refractive surgery is valuable.

 Dual Scheimpflug analyzer

-Placido imaging furnishes high accuracy curvature data.
+Placido imaging furnishes high-accuracy curvature data.

 Scheimpflug imaging is optimal for precise elevation data.